VETERINARY SERVICES

 If you notice your dog has bad breath, discoloured or loose teeth, or a change in their appetite or behaviour – chances are your best friend may be experiencing the pain and discomfort of dental disease.

-The unsightly tartar build up on your dog’s teeth can often be an obvious indication of dental disease, however it’s what happens to the nearby gum tissue that’s also of concern.
-Bacteria creep into the gum tissue around the teeth causing inflammation and infection – referred to as gingivitis.
-This causes pain and discomfort in the mouth, and can damage and erode the teeth.
+The unsightly tartar build up on your dog’s teeth can often be an obvious indication of dental disease, however, it’s what happens to the nearby gum tissue that’s also of concern.
+Bacteria can creep into the gum tissue around the teeth and cause inflammation and infection – referred to as gingivitis.
+This leads to pain and discomfort in the mouth, and can damage and erode the teeth.

-The signs of dental disease can sometimes be difficult to see, but the good news is that we’re here to help.
+The signs of dental disease can be scary, but the good news is that we’re here to help with our comprehensive dog dental health services.

-Your veterinarian is your pet’s dentist, and they’re available to examine your dog’s mouth and perform professional teeth cleaning and treatment.
-A dental scale and polish procedure involves your pet undergoing a short anaesthetic.
-The procedure involves a thorough mouth examination, and then an ultrasonic scaler is used to clean the plaque and tartar off the teeth.
+Your veterinarian is also a pet dentist.
+They can examine your dog or cat’s mouth and perform professional teeth cleaning treatments.
+A dental scale and polish procedure involves your pet undergoing a short anaesthetic to reduce stress and discomfort.
+The process involves a thorough mouth examination, and then an ultrasonic scaler is used to clean the plaque and tartar off the teeth.
 During this process, any infected or loose teeth can be identified and if necessary, removed.

 We can also use x-rays to assess the teeth and nearby jaw bone health.
-If any tooth extractions are required, our vets will ensure your pet is pain free by providing pain relief medication and often use local anaesthetic around the affected tooth.
-A dog dental scale and polish procedure is usually a day procedure in the veterinary hospital, which means your pet will be ready to return home the same day for lots of hugs and pats!
+If any tooth extractions are required, our vets will ensure your pet is pain free by providing pain relief medication and a local anaesthetic around the affected tooth.
+A dental scale and polish is usually a day procedure in the veterinary hospital, which means your pet will be ready to return home the same day for lots of hugs and pats!

 Prevention Strategies to Keep Your Dog’s Mouth Healthy.